Promoting Inclusive Markets and Financial Systems

 Board of Directors

-Ranya Abdel-Baki is an economist by education and is the former executive director of Sanabel – the Microfinance Network of Arab Countries.
-Prior to working at Sanabel, Ranya worked as a corporate credit analyst and supervisor for five years at National Société Générale Bank.
-Ranta has also worked as an Urban Economist & Development Specialist in EcoConServ, an environmental consultancy firm where she has undertaken a number of consultancy assignments assessing the social impact and financial sustainability of development projects in Egypt.
-Experience in microfinance includes the co-writing of the Arab Microfinance Analysis and Benchmarking Report for the past three years, training on financial analysis for microfinance, and lecturing on microfinance in the American University in Cairo.
-Ranya holds a MSc. in Urban Economic Development from University College London.
+Ranya Abdel-Baki is a development economist with over 12 years of experience in finance and economic and social development.
+Ranya currently works as a consultant with the World Bank Group at the Cairo Office.
+Prior to joining the World Bank, Ranya worked as a Program Manager at MicroFinance Transparency, an international US-based NGO that promotes the welfare of poor micro-entrepreneurs through facilitating microfinance pricing disclosure.
+Preceding that, she had worked at Sanabel – The Microfinance Network of Arab Countries – for 6 years.
+During her tenure at Sanabel, Ranya assumed several roles beginning from Transparency and Research Manager to Deputy Executive Director and finally Executive Director of the network for 3 years.
+Ranya has also worked as a Credit Analyst and Supervisor for 5 years at National Société Générale Bank and as an Urban Economist & Development Specialist at EcoConServ-Environmental Solutions.
+She has undertaken a number of consultancy assignments assessing the social impact and financial sustainability of development projects in Egypt.
+Her experience in microfinance includes the co-writing of the Arab Microfinance Analysis and Benchmarking Report for 4 consecutive years, training on financial analysis for microfinance, and lecturing on microfinance in the American University in Cairo.
+Ranya holds a MSc. in Urban Economic Development from University College London (UCL).